-Even the most well-informed board of directors isn’t always finely attuned to the endowment trends within an industry or sector.
+Even the most well-informed board of directors aren’t always finely attuned to recent endowment trends.
 That’s where an outside expert can help.
 The right external endowment consultant will be aware of the strategies being effectively applied by other nonprofits.
 They can review the investment options available in the market and advise what is appropriate for specific sized endowments.
-Endowments come in all size and the options should be tailored the endowment size and cash flow needs.
+Endowments come in all sizes and the options should be tailored to the endowment size and cash flow needs.
 That specialized knowledge can be leveraged to solve the unique investment challenges faced by your organization.

 - Ensure your allocation is appropriate for your investment goals.

-- Ensure that the funds or managers selected used to build the portfolio have reasonable fees as well as performance history.
+- Ensure that the funds or managers selected used to build the portfolio have reasonable fees and performance history.

 - Closely inspect your overall investment options, combing through for unnecessary redundancies that can sometimes hamper return and often crimp risk mitigation strategies